Elemental-IRCd/elemental-ircd.com/site/security/e50b0d59-f3c5-4472-a3cd-e2e07731417c/index.md

 A full set of technical details will be released as soon as it is confirmed that major IRC networks affected by this have been patched.

+These patches are not intended as a permanent fix.
+They are merely to put out the fires and prevent people from having to restart servers.
+The corrected patches are being coordinated with upstreams as appropriate.

 Patches
 -------